JackGamesAR/portfolio/index.md

 ### MineSaga:

 This is a type of Discord server which has an amazing concept I've never seen elsewhere - Skyblock, but entirely via Discord.
 You can use grinders, go mining, use crates, fishing, etc... all via Discord commands, and receive server prizes for coming in the top 3.
 This server was previously a physical Minecraft server, but is now fully on Discord.
-It has over 22,000 members, and is a Discord partnered server - I am a helper there.
+It has over 22,000 members, and is a Discord partnered server - I am a moderator there.
 You can check out Minesaga [here](https://discord.gg/minesaga)

 ### Jack's Hangout: